rameshvarun/feedvid-live/README.md

     <a href="https://varunramesh.itch.io/feedvid-live">[Play on Itch.io]</a>
 </p>

 This is the source release of FeedVid Live, a puzzle game that I released on Itch.io in 2022.
 It's a re-imagining of the text adventure genre, presenting players with a fictional livestream.
-Players can then type commands to control the actions of the livestreamer.
+Players type commands to control the actions of a livestreamer.
 The game mixes parser-based puzzle solving with real-time 3D graphics.

 This repo doesn't contain game assets - only code.